hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * The Transform Secrets engine is Format Preserving.
 Thus, it does not require any changes to database structure
   * i.e. 16 digits CCNs are encrypted as 16 digit ciphertext

+???

+* Vault's Transit and Transform Engines provides developers a well-architected EaaS API so that they don't have to become encryption or cryptography experts.
+* It provides centralized key management, with standard APIs
+* It ensures that only approved ciphers and algorithms are used.
+* It supports automated key rotation and re-wrapping.
+* And with both, any attackers in your DB will only see cyphertext

 ---
 class: col-2
 # Tokenization